GrimmReaper1O1/questionnaire_comercial/README.md

 currently there are bugs in the system but a brief overview in video form is available on the link below... https://youtu.be/Df8XZyq_r_I

-Problems within the questionnaire in regards to local storage space limitations have been solved in the next version.
+Problems with the questionnaire handling large pages of over 40 incredibly long questions with six revolving questions each question
-It is suggested you wait until version 7.8 if you want to utilize the questionnaire with up to forty questions of long length with up to six revolving questions each question id.
-The questionnaire is in the process of being refactored and currently needs only one page load to gather more information after it reaches the result page.
-When changing pages it still goes through questionnaireBuff.php to submit to a version change if necessary.
-The questionnaire is almost completely bug free with the exception of the limitations of indexeddb storage time required before error but this may also be solved.
-Over five MB of information was handed over to indexedDB in the last test and it worked.
+Id have been solved and the revolving refresh of the questionnaire has been made stable.
+Still haven't linked the score system in with the results page unsure how I'm going to go about doing it as of yet.
+Refactored to not require page reloads other than one past the answer screen.
+Seems completely stable and saves to indexedDB well.
+Now creates multiple databases, one per subject multiple object stores one per page.
+Seems to do the job.
+Will do further testing on having more pages next.

 Introduction:
 The site is still incomplete in a mannor of ways but is functional enough to train people at this stage.
 No release will be